How To Adjust Specific Gravity of Wort

 To increase the specific gravity of wort:

-Add corn sugar/invert sugar/ to increase the gravity.
+Add corn sugar/invert sugar/rice syrup to increase the gravity.
 To calculate the amount needed, take an initial gravity reading, then subtract that from the specific gravity you wish to begin with.
 The difference will determine approximately how much sugar to add (use table below).

 Example: If your current gravity is 1.075 (24.5 oz. sugar per gal), and the desired gravity is 1.095 (31.0 oz. sugar per gal) then [ 31.0 – 24.5 = 6.5 oz.]
 So 6.5 oz. of sugar per gallon that must be added to bring the gravity up to 1.095